 How to Avoid Backup Withholding: When you open an account with us, we will provide you with the necessary forms to complete in order to provide and certify your Taxpayer Identification Number.
 TO AVOID BACKUP WITHHOLDING, all you have to do is provide us with your correct Taxpayer Identification Number and sign the certification statement to certify that the number you are providing is correct and that you are not subject to backup withholding.

 Taxpayer Identification Number: If you are an individual, your Taxpayer Identification Number is your Social Security Number.
 If you are not an individual, the number is your Employer Identification Number.
 In all instances, the number you give us should be the number of the owner of the account.

 Guidelines for Determining the Proper Identification Number to Give to Compass: Social Security Numbers have nine digits separated by two hyphens: i.e., 000-00-0000.
 Employer Identification Numbers have nine digits separated by only one hyphen: i.e., 00-0000000.
-The table below will help you determine the number to give to us.
+The table on the next page will help you determine the number to give to us.

 |1||An individual account||The individual|

 |2||Two or more individuals (joint/multiple-party account)||The actual owner of the account.
 This person’s name should be listed first on the account.|

 |3||Husband and wife (joint/multiple-party account)||The first person listed on the account|

 |4||Custodian account of a minor (Uniform Transfer to Minors Act)||The minor|

 |5||Adult and minor (joint/multiple-party account)||The adult or, if the minor is the only contributor, the minor.